 Ask the Therapist if They Have Other Financial Policies

-Many ethics boards encourage mental health professionals to offer pro bono sessions; accordingly, numerous therapists provide a certain number of free sessions to clients based on need.1 You might be put on a waiting list and/or be offered appointments during non-busy hours, but you might find it worth it in order to see a specific therapist.
+Many ethics boards encourage mental health professionals to offer pro bono sessions; numerous therapists provide a certain number of free sessions to clients based on need.1 You might be put on a waiting list or be offered appointments during non-busy hours, but you might find it worth it in order to see a specific therapist.

 Sometimes, counselors offer partial sessions for a reduced rate.
 You might be able to receive 25-minute sessions rather than the typical 50-minute meeting for half the price.
 Likewise, some therapists may be willing to see you less frequently than they typically see clients.
 You might see a therapist once every other week rather than once weekly, for example.